feverdreme/wordle-deobfuscated/README.md

-# Partially Deobfuscated Worlde Source Code
+# Partially Deobfuscated Wordle Source Code

 ## Findings:
 - this was most likely written in es6, which was then targetted to es5, shown through the lack of `const`, `let`, and `class` keywords